RIR360/development/journal/2025/January.md

 - Focus is easy where you're at speed.
 - Don't lose the pace but take breaks.
 - While doing your job, break the keyboard.

+## 01/21/2024
+- Maintaining the routine is best for well-being.